easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_COMPARISON_MATRIX.md

 ├─ Most flexible refactoring
 └─ Millions of developers using it

-NEW REALITY (Q-IDE Wins):
+NEW REALITY (Top Dog Wins):
-"Q-IDE has everything VS Code does, PLUS everything else developers need" ├─ ✅ Local editing power (matches VS Code)
+"Top Dog has everything VS Code does, PLUS everything else developers need" ├─ ✅ Local editing power (matches VS Code)
 ├─ ✅✅ PLUS cloud IDE (VS Code can't do this)
 ├─ ✅✅ PLUS shipping/deployment (VS Code can't do this)